PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 throughput formula.

-We require a *minimum performance*: the average runtime (simulation time) should not be larger than 3600 seconds (i.e. "real time" should not be larger than 3600 s).
+We require a *minimum performance*: the average runtime (simulation time) must not be larger than 3600 seconds (i.e. "real time" must not be larger than 3600 s).

 ### Allowed changes to input files

-The .cdi and .lgi should not be changed.
+The .cdi and .lgi must not be changed.
 The number of cores and nodes need to be adjusted to fit on the system.
 Note that PowerFLOW requires an extra node used as a masternode, see the example submit file above for details.